 The Queuing System at the bottom is utter Chaos.
 We have detailed this above but it’s Organised Chaos.
-And we don’t mean that the not so bad way we mean they have Organised it to be Chaos!
+And we don’t mean that in the not-so-bad way, we mean they have deliberately organised it to be Chaos!

 It’s just queue after queue after queue in an unnecessarily small enclosed area.
 And this is with TIMED Entry slots!

-There were people lying all over, coats and bags were strewn about the place, and getting a clear view out of any window was very challenging.
-The Deck is made for the Insta generation, and everywhere you looked was someone trying to bag and quirky instagramble moment.
+There were people lying on the floor all over, coats and bags were strewn about the place, and getting a clear view out of any window was very challenging.
+The Deck is made for the Insta generation, and everywhere you looked was someone trying to bag a quirky instagramble moment.
 It really was a little off-putting.

-With maybe half the number of people, the experience could be quite magical but rammed to the gills like this is was just a constant mission to try and avid people and find some space.
+With maybe half the number of people, the experience could be quite magical but rammed to the gills like this, it was just a constant mission to try and avoid people and find some space.